Castell, Texas: Modern era

 Castell is in the Central Time Zone and is assigned ZIP code 76831 and area code 325.

 Castell has several small businesses, mainly centering on camping and hospitality as a result of the flyfishing and kayaking opportunities there.

+Each May, the historic Castell General Store hosts the Testicle Festival.
+The festival is centered around calf fries and live music.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Castell has a humid subtropical climate, Cfa on climate maps.